Sociology

 Experience

 Committed to the notion that data alone doesn’t tell a story, students learn how to merge data and theory to frame problems and solutions to local, national, and global phenomena.
-Students learn how to collect and work with data, and in doing so, become better consumers of the endless stream of bewildering information that fills contemporary life.
-In all of our classes, students learn about and practice theory to better map and understand the social world.
+Students learn how to collect and work with data, and in doing so, become better consumers of information, and develop job skills in gathering and analyzing data.
 A unique year-long theory sequence of courses allows students to learn about the foundational classical social theories that underpin our understanding of modernity followed by foundational contemporary theories that shake up our understanding of contemporary social life.

-Our curriculum offers students the chance to focus on micro, social-psychological scales or on macro, planetary scales.
-Though race, class, and gender underpin every course in our curriculum, the department offers specialized classes in all three.
-Additionally, classes such as Women, Work, and Family; Global Perspectives on Ethnicity and Nationalism; the Prison Industrial Complex; and Environmental Sociology apply the theories of race, class, and gender inequality in various contexts.
+Our curriculum offers the chance to focus on micro, social-psychological scales or on macro, planetary scales.
+Although race, class, and gender underpin every course in our curriculum, the department offers specialized classes in all three.
+Additionally, major elective courses apply theories of race, class, and gender inequality in various contexts.

-Because students normally take our methods and theory sequences at the beginning of their junior year major, they can expect to take multiple classes with many of their classmates.
+Because students normally take our methods and theory sequences at the beginning of their junior year, they can expect to take multiple classes with many of the same classmates.
 This allows students to develop meaningful connections and helpful relationships.
-Other opportunities for connection include the Sociological Association of Chico State (SACS) student group, our local chapter of the national sociology honors society AKD, and the honors program in the major, where students work with individual faculty to complete an honors thesis.
+Other opportunities for connection include the student-run Sociological Association of Chico State (SACS) for on-campus students, the Online Sociological Association of Chico State (OSACS) for online majors, our Chico chapter of the national sociology honors society AKD, and the honors program in the major, where students work with individual faculty to complete an honors thesis.

 Outlook

 Students graduate from our program with passion and concrete skills.
-Hands-on courses, focusing on grant-writing, internships, and research practice, prepare students for life after graduation by developing actionable skills beyond critical thinking.
-Our unique course on maneuvering the job market with a sociology degree helps students to identify careers in which they can thrive and teaches them how to secure jobs in these fields.
+Hands-on courses that focus on grant writing, internships, and research practice prepare students for life after graduation by developing actionable skills beyond critical thinking.
+Our unique course on maneuvering the job market with a sociology degree helps students identify careers in which they can thrive and teaches them how to secure jobs in these fields.

-Some of our alumni work for regional, national and global nonprofit organizations.
+Some alumni work for regional, national, and global nonprofit organizations.
 Others pursue careers in teaching; university life; nursing; medicine; nonprofits, public, and private administration; and cutting-edge technology.
-Some of our students go on to master’s and doctorate programs in sociology and become professors or professional researchers.
-We are honored that some of our alumni have returned to teach courses in our department.
+Some go on to master’s and doctorate programs in sociology and become professors or professional researchers.
+We are both proud and honored that some of our alumni have returned to teach in our department.

-We believe regardless of whether a graduate has the title “sociologist,” all our graduates have gained the skills and tools to practice sociological thinking in any career or social environment they enter.
+Our graduates gain the skills and tools to practice sociological thinking in any career or social environment they enter.
 Our students, wherever they end up, are on the front lines of social change.

 Programs